Access statement

 Alternative application forms and reasonable adjustments

 We can provide and accept alternative methods to apply to all roles with Kirkstall Art Trail.
-We also make reasonable adjustments.
+Where practicable we can also make reasonable adjustments.
 You can read more details about what this entails in our article, Making Kirkstall Art Trail Accessible.

 Frequently asked questions